olsson-group/md/README.md

 - **`--burnin`**: The burn-in time in picoseconds (ps).
 - **`--spacing`**: The spacing between samples in picoseconds (ps).

-This command will save a trajectory file at `path/to/pdbfile.npz` containing positions, velocities and forces, of the trajectory will have data at every {spacing} ps.
+This command will save a trajectory file at `path/to/pdbfile.npz` containing positions, velocities, and forces of the trajectory will have data at every {spacing} ps.

 # Generating PDB Files for peptides
 From Amino Acid Sequences